shakes76/PatternAnalysis-2024/recognition/UNet3D_s4803414/README.md

   - Test Class-specific Dice Scores: [0.98341535 0.95497757 0.78998656 0.79622618 0.72969815 0.76118778]

-  Evident above, the model achieves >0.7 dice similarity score for each class.
-Initially, the performance of the last two classes was poor due to smaller and/or more complex regions.
-Weighting was introduced to ensure that smaller, potentially clinically relevant structures are well-learned by the model.
+ As seen above, the model attains a dice similarity score of >0.7 for each class.
+Initially, the performance of the last two classes was subpar because of smaller and more complex regions.
+To address this issue, weighting was implemented to ensure that the model effectively learns smaller, potentially clinically significant structures.

 ## Reflections and Future Work
-Task was very challenging and took time management across 4 weeks to complete.
-The topic of segmenting MRI imaging was quite interesting and very rewarding once the code was complete.
-For future work I would improve the prediction output colours as I didn't have time to run the code again to get the image mask and prediction the same colour.
-It would be interesting to see how much the performance improves with an increased number of epochs as well.
-I would remove the early stopping and train the model for 32 epochs to see how performance changes.
+I faced a challenging task that demanded effective time management over a 4-week period to complete.
+The topic of segmenting MRI imaging was fascinating, and I felt a great sense of fulfillment once the code was finalized.
+In future work, I aim to enhance the prediction output colors as I didn't have the opportunity to rerun the code to ensure the image mask and prediction are in the same color.
+It would be intriguing to observe how the performance improves with an increased number of epochs.
+I plan to eliminate the early stopping and train the model for 32 epochs to observe how performance changes.
 I am also curious to see how the model performs with more sample data.
-Collecting more MRI images and feeding the through the model to test performance would be very benficial.
+Acquiring additional MRI images and testing their performance through the model would be highly beneficial.

 ## References
-- F. Isensee, P. Kickingereder, W. Wick, M. Bendszus, and K. H. Maier-Hein, “Brain Tumor Segmentation and Radiomics Survival Prediction: Contribution to the BRATS 2017 Challenge,” Feb.
+- F. Isensee, P. Kickingereder, W. Wick, M. Bendszus, and K. H. Maier-Hein, "Brain Tumor Segmentation and Radiomics Survival Prediction: Contribution to the BRATS 2017 Challenge," Feb.
 2018.
 [Online].
 Available: https://arxiv.org/abs/1802.10508v1-
 - Dowling, Jason; & Greer, Peter (2021): Labelled weekly MR images of the male pelvis. v2.
 CSIRO.
 Data Collection. https://doi.org/10.25919/45t8-p065
 - Soleimani, P. and Farezi, N.
 Soleimani, P., & Farezi, N. (2023).
 Utilizing deep learning via the 3D U-net neural network for the delineation of brain stroke lesions in MRI image.
 Retrieved from https://www.nature.com/articles/s41598-023-47107-7
 - Wolny. (n.d.). wolny/pytorch-3dunet: 3D U-Net model for volumetric semantic segmentation written in pytorch.
 Retrieved from https://github.com/wolny/pytorch-3dunet
+- This work was corrected using Grammarly (https://grammarly.com/)  on 24th  of October 2024